 University of Lynchburg graduate Jane VanBoskirk ’70 brings Eleanor Roosevelt’s story to life in the one-woman show, “Eleanor Roosevelt – Across a Barrier of Fear.”
 The play follows the life of Roosevelt, portrayed by VanBoskirk, from her childhood to becoming the First Lady and shows how she built up her courage while facing “a barrier of fear” daily.

 “Eleanor Roosevelt is one of my heroines,” said VanBoskirk.

-VanBoskirk first got involved in acting during her senior year of high school and then acted in Lynchburg College theatre productions.
+VanBoskirk first got involved in acting during her senior year of high school and then acted in University of Lynchburg theatre productions.
 Until getting the lead in her first production at Lynchburg, VanBoskirk said, “I didn’t know I had that ability.”